microsoft/StoreBroker/Documentation/RESTPROXY.md

 Once armed with the IP address, you can remote desktop into that IP address, and log in with the service account username and password.

+### Endpoint JSON Configuration

+The Proxy supports managing multiple tenants in a single Proxy instance.
+Because of this, the tenant-related configuration for the proxy is done within a JSON object that is stored as a string property (`EndpointJsonConfig`) within the AzureService configuration (`ServiceConfiguration.Cloud.cscfg`).

+This JSON consists of an **array** of `Endpoint`s.

+A single, full `Endpoint` looks like this:

+    {
+        "tenantId": "12324567-890a-bcde-f123-4567890abcde",
+        "tenantFriendlyName": "myName",
+        "type": "Prod",
+        "clientId": "abcdef01-2345-6789-abcd-ef0123456789",
+        "clientSecretEncrypted": "<a very long string>",
+        "clientSecretCertificateThumbprint": "1234567890ABCDEF1234567890ABCDEF12345678",
+        "readOnlySecurityGroupAlias": "proxyro",
+        "readWriteSecurityGroupAlias": "proxyrw"
+    }

+Discussing the individual values:

+ * `tenantId` - The TenantId as determined when you initially [setup](SETUP.md#getting-credentials) StoreBroker.
+ * `tenantFriendlyName` - A friendly name that StoreBroker users can use to reference this tenant, as opposed to needing the full `tenantId`.
+ * `type`: This value should **always** be set to `Prod` (case-sensitive), unless you are adding an INT endpoint for the Microsoft first-party account.
+ * `clientId`: The ClientId as determined when you initially [setup](SETUP.md#getting-credentials) StoreBroker.
+ * `clientSecretEncrypted`: The ClientSecret as determined when you initially [setup](SETUP.md#getting-credentials) StoreBroker.
+As the name implies, it's expected that you are [encrypting](#client-secrets) this value for security reasons.
+If you don't encyrpt this value, then the next property (`clientSecretCertificateThumbprint`) should be left blank.
+ * `clientSecretCertificateThumbprint` - The thumbprint of the certificate in Azure that was used for encrypting the ClientSecret into the value stored in `clientSecretEncrypted`.
+If that value is _not_ encrypted, then this value should be left blank.
+ * `readOnlySecurityGroupAlias` - The Windows Security group that is used to permit users to perform GET requests on this endpoint.
+ * `readWriteSecurityGroupAlias` - The Windows Security group that is used to permit users to perform GET, POST, PUT and DELETE requests on this endpoint.

+When storing the JSON in the `EndpointJsonConfig` config value, keep in mind two things:
+ * It is expecting an **array** of `Endpoint` objects.
+So, even if you only have a single `Endpoint`, it should still be wrapped within `[ ... ]` to make it an array.
+ * You should "minify" the JSON to remove all line-feeds and extra spaces, and then escape all double-quotes (`"`) as `&quot;`.

 ### Maintenance items

 Some of the elements of the Proxy will require occasional maintenance, like renewals, etc...